VolvoGroup/dymoval/README.md

 	import dymoval as dmv
 	dmv.open_tutorial()

-For more info on model validation you can check the [docs](https://volvogroup.github.io/dymoval/).
+For more info on what is model validation and what is currently implemented in *dymoval* along with the *dymoval* complete API, you can check the [docs](https://volvogroup.github.io/dymoval/).

+### Interactive plots
+By default, Jupyter notebooks use `inline` plots.
+If you want to use interactive plots, then install the package `ipympl` through `pip/conda` and add the magic `%matplotlib widget` on top of your notebook.

+If you are using `jupyterlab`, then you also need `nodejs` that you can install through `pip/conda`.
+Once done, from the command line, just run

+    jupyter labextension install @jupyter-widgets/jupyterlab-manager
+    jupyter lab build

 > **Note**